jtebert/jekyll-polymer/README.md

 (Instructions are based off of those for the [Polymer Starter Kit](https://github.com/PolymerElements/polymer-starter-kit).)

 - Clone this repository or download it as a .zip file and unzip.
 - Install jekyll (and any other Ruby gems) with `bundle install`.
-(Prerequisite: must have Ruby installed.
+(Prerequisite: must have Ruby installed; in Ubuntu/Debian, use `sudo apt-get install ruby-dev`.
 You may also have to install bundler with `gem install bundler`.)
 - From the project root folder, run `npm install -g gulp bower && npm install && bower install`.
 (See the [Polymer Starter Kit installation instructions](https://github.com/PolymerElements/polymer-starter-kit#install-dependencies) for more details or troubleshooting.)

 ## Structure